HangX-Ma/miniFOC/README.md

 - Find a project procedure problem that you must reconfirm the encoder direction if you reassemble your hardware.
 - Only low speed mode can support the motor position rebound test.
 Otherwise, the motor will be damaged.
     > :sob: My motor seems to be damaged.
 (Update: It recovered!)
 - Replace the PWMA current sensor and the current loop start to work.
-But I haven't find a good parameters for it.
+    > I finally only give Q and D with Kp = 0.6 and make the current loop work.
+But actually current loop version performs not as good as non current loop version.
+- Torque needs to be greater than 0.6 under current loop control.

 ### 2023-07-30